akshaygik/BillExchangeService/README.md

 # BillExchangeService

-This is a service integrated with tirdd party API <> for fetching currency exchange rates.
+This is a service integrated with third party API <> for fetching currency exchange rates.